 HEAVYWEIGHT (Above 230 Pounds)

 Heavyweight people need a mattress that delivers greater support, stability, and cushioning.
-Individuals weighing more than 230 pounds need a thicker mattress than regular-sized people.
+Individuals weighing more than 230 pounds need a thicker, more robust mattress compared to regular-sized people.
 Anyone that falls into this category should aim for a latex mattress with a thickness of 12 inches.

 TYPE OF LATEX

 NATURAL, SYNTHETIC & BLENDED

 There are three types of latex mattress on the market – Natural Latex, Synthetic Latex, and Blended Latex.
 Natural latex mattresses are made using the sap of the rubber tree and have a more bouncy feel compared to synthetic latex.
 Synthetic latex mattresses are made using a synthetic material that mimics the feel of natural latex.
 The material is called SBR – Styrene-Butadiene Rubber.

 If you plan on purchasing a synthetic mattress you should add an inch to your preferred thickness to match the same feel and responsiveness of an all-natural latex mattress.
 Blended latex mattresses use a combination of both natural and synthetic latex foam.

 Then there are Talalay and Dunlop latex mattresses.
 Two types of latex foam.
 They involve two different manufacturing techniques for assembling the latex mattress.
 A Dunlop latex mattress is made using a single pour of latex foam into a mold that is allowed to set.
 Talalay mattresses involve multiple pour stages and the possible addition of extra materials.
 For more, check out our full guide What Is a Latex Mattress?

 LATEX FOAM DENSITY